tfsec/tfsec.github.io/_docs/custom-checks.md

     {
       "code": "CUS001",
-      "description": "Custom check to ensure the CostCentre tag is applied to EC2 instances", "requiredTypes": [
+      "description": "Custom check to ensure the CostCentre tag is applied to EC2 instances", "impact": "By not having CostCentre we can't keep track of billing", "resolution": "Add the CostCentre tag",
+      "requiredTypes": [
         "resource"
       ],